10 Ways To Stand Out On Small Business Saturday

 This creates an atmosphere of community and that’s a huge selling point for this kind of event.

 There’s a narrative naturally at work on Small Business Saturday.
-It’s one of mom and pop stores, of supporting locally owned businesses, of connecting with community.
+It’s one of mom and pop stores, supporting locally-owned businesses, and connecting with the community.
 Your customers are well aware of this and it’s one of the reasons many make the effort to participate.

 Tell your story.
 What makes your small business story unique?
 How have you participated in Small Business Saturday in the past?